eduardlleshi/omnipay-affirm/README.md

 ### Affirm.js

 The Affirm integration is fairly straight forward.
-Essentially you just pass a `checkout_toke ` field through to Affirm instead of the regular payment data.
+Essentially you just pass a `checkout_token ` field through to Affirm instead of the regular payment data.

 Start by following the standard Affirm JS guide here to generate the :
 [https://docs.affirm.com/Integrate_Affirm/Direct_API#Initiate_checkout](https://docs.affirm.com/Integrate_Affirm/Direct_API#Initiate_checkout)

 After that you will have a `checkout_token` field which will be submitted to your server.
-Simply pass this through to the gateway as `checkout_token`, instead of the usual `checkout_token` array:
+Simply pass this through to the gateway as `checkout_token`, instead of the usual `options` array:

 ```php
         $checkout_token = $_POST['checkout_token'];